kpowkitty/fy/README.md

 Key Component: She is non-biased, educational based.
 Her focus is filling the educational gap of financial insecurity, especially with those of lower income.

 What would it do?
 - Fy is your AI financial guide.
-She is a terminal based AI assistant that will monitor user's spending data.
-With this data, she will make informative suggestions to bring the user towards better financial security.
+Ask her questions regarding your finances, and she will provide you with educated answers on how to navigate the financial world!

 Who would it help?
 - Fy would help everyone come to better financial security, particularly fighting the educational gap of financial information.

 What data would it use?
-- Fy would use user's bank statements to track what they are spending, where they are spending and how much per each category.
+- Fy will only accept whatever data you consent to give her.

 How could it address some of the financial inequalities that currently exist in the world?
 - Most financial insecurity comes from a lack of financial awareness and education, particularly in minorities.
 She aims to be understandable, knowledgable, and educational in order to fill this gap.